Clinical Supervision in Alcohol and Drug Abuse Counseling: Principles, Models, Methods, Revised Edition

 —Nancy Waite-O’Brien, director, Education and Training, Betty Ford Center

-"An outstanding contribution to the professional well-being of
+""An outstanding contribution to the professional well-being of the addiction field.""

 —Thomas McGovern, editor, Addiction Treatment Quarterly

 —S. Beckett, education and training coordinator, National Association of Alcohol and Drug Abuse Counselors